 - Dedicated, helpful, and responsive staff who acts swiftly in contact with the customer, especially when problems occur.

-- A company offer that reaches far beyond what you as a client expect, e.g., understands what you like to have.
+- A company offering high CX reaches far beyond what you as a client expect, e.g., understand what you like to have.

 - Attractiveness for the corporate citizen with a sustainable business.